karanev/nearestCars/README.md

 }
 ```

-Approach:
+## Approach:
 Using GeoJSON points in MongoDB to store coordinates of drivers.
 And using '2dsphere' index to optimally query closest drivers.

 I have hosted the DB on Mongo Cloud.
 So, don't need to setup it.
 This is just a kind of POC.
 Otherwise, we should have used websockets for realtime updation of drivers location and tracking a driver,
-events for reconnecting websockets, db upon disconnection and many more things like this.
+events for reconnecting websockets, db upon disconnection and many more things like choosing the best algo for querying the closest cars by
+doing a POC to compare them.

 Platform: Node.js, MongoDB